pwang14/apple_neural_net/README.md

 The network trained on a dataset of 1775 pictures (all of which were taken by me).
 I took 936 pictures of apples, and 839 picutres of non-apples.
 I first trained the network for 50 epochs, with a learning rate of 0.5.
 When its accuracy with the training data surpassed a certain threshold (95% at first), I stored its specific weights and biases in parameters.json.
 After that, I would initialize the network with the values in parameters.json before training it more (I also decreased the learning rate to 0.1).
-After several training sessions, the network now has a 97% accuracy with the training data.
+After several training sessions, the network's accuracy with the training data is now 97%.

 I collected a small sample of new test images, and ran them through the network.
-It had an 100% accuracy.
+Its accuracy was 100%.

 ![Image of test results](Test%20results.png)